Skip to main content

 I’m thinking about buying a bike.
 What kind should I buy?

 If you plan to ride mostly on streets/roads, a mountain bike would NOT be your best choice.
 That’s a common mistake many new cyclists make.
 A mountain bike takes more effort to maintain the same speed as a road bike due to the increased weight and rolling resistance (due to the wider tires with aggressive treads).
 This is especially a factor when going uphill.

 Mountain bikes are excellent for what they are designed to do–go off-pavement–but not especially well suited to road riding.
 There are basically three types of road bikes: full-on racing bikes, “recreational” and full-on touring models.
-Unless you plan to get into serious racing or long-distance loaded touring, the best choice for you would be the “sport touring” type.
+Unless you plan to get into serious racing or long-distance loaded touring, the best choice for you would be the “recreational” type.
 These are a little more relaxed (you don’t bend over as far) than racing bikes and they have more gears (to help get up hills or pull into that famous Oklahoma wind).
-A good starter road bike will be in the range of $600-$800.
-Make sure you select one with a triple crank (three chain rings in front).
+Make sure you select one with a wide gear range to help ride up hills and into the wind.

 Another type of bike you might want to consider is the “hybrid” or now sometimes called “comfort bike”, or “city bike”.
 There is a huge variation in this type of bike.
 For longer distances (over 10-15 miles) you’d want one with narrower tires and a lighter frame (I prefer 700c tires as opposed to 26-inch–ask the bike shops to explain).
-You should expect to pay about $300-$400 for a decent bike of this type, and prices can go on up over $1500 for fancy models with lightweight frames and high-end components.

 One final type you may want to consider is the recumbent.
 This is a bike that allows the rider to sit back in a reclining position with the pedals out in front.
 These are a little harder to learn to ride, but can be mastered by anyone with a little patience.
 The primary disadvantage to recumbents is the inability to stand on the pedals to get up a hill, but ‘bent riders will tell you the advantages (comfort, less wind resistance, etc.) far outweigh the disadvantages.
 In the end, it’s a matter of personal preference.
 Recumbents are more expensive than “regular” bikes.
-There are one or two entry level recumbents that can be had for around $700 but most will cost over $1000.

 The MOST important thing about choosing a bike after you’ve determined the type that best suites your needs is SIZE.
 You wouldn’t expect a runner, for example, to just grab any pair of shoes without regard to size.
 Same is true for bikes.
 If it doesn’t fit properly, it will HURT your body.
 Any good bike shop will make certain to help you select a bike that fits properly.
 Also, HERE is some very good info on bike fit.